kigiri/tupac/README.md

 ## Available Options:
 `-E` or `--entry` javascript app entry file (defaults to app.js)

-`-h` or `--hot` enable websocket server and watch changes for hot module reload
+`-w` or `--watch` enable websocket server and watch changes for hot module reload (defaults to true, 2pac is always hot)

 `-t` or `--title` index file title